-- There is a large difference in power (for example age, size, ability, development) between the young people concerned; or - The perpetrator has repeatedly tried to harm one or more other children; or - There are concerns about the intention of the alleged perpetrator.
+- There is a large difference in power (for example age, size, ability, development) between the young people concerned; or - The actor has repeatedly tried to harm one or more other children; or - There are concerns about the intention of the alleged actor.

-If the evidence suggests that there was an intention to cause severe harm to the victim, this should be regarded as abusive whether or not severe harm was actually caused.
-Children are vulnerable to abuse by their peers.
+If the evidence suggests that there was an intention to cause severe harm to the targeted child, this should be regarded as abusive whether or not severe harm was actually caused.
+Children are vulnerable to abuse by other children.
 Such abuse should be taken as seriously as abuse by adults and should be subject to the same child protection procedures.

 Professionals should not dismiss abusive behaviour as normal between young people and should not develop high thresholds before taking action.
 Professionals should be aware of the potential uses of information technology for bullying and abusive behaviour between young people.

 Professionals should be aware of the added vulnerability of children and young people who have been the victims of violent crime (for example mugging), including the risk that they may respond to this by abusing younger or weaker children.

-The alleged perpetrator is likely to have considerable unmet needs as well as posing a significant risk of harm to other children.
+The reported child is likely to have considerable unmet needs as well as posing a significant risk of harm to other children.
 Evidence suggests that such children may have suffered considerable disruption in their lives, may have witnessed or been subjected to physical or sexual abuse, may have problems in their educational development and may have committed other offences.
-They may therefore be suffering, or at risk of Suffering, Significant Harm and in need of protection.
-Any long-term plan to reduce the risk posed by the alleged perpetrator must address their needs.
+They may therefore be suffering, or at risk of suffering, significant harm and in need of protection.
+Any long-term plan to reduce the risk posed by the alleged actor must address their needs.

-Any professional who feels that a young person has abused another child or young person should notify the DSL without delay.
-They will contact social care and arrange a Strategy Discussion which will include the school, the police and the Youth Offending Service.
+Any professional who feels that a child has abused another child should notify the DSL without delay.
+They will contact social care and arrange a Strategy Discussion which will include the school.

-In order to give priority to them, issues relating to the safety of victims and potential victims must be discussed first and completely separately from any issues relating to the needs of the alleged perpetrator.
+In order to give priority to them, issues relating to the safety of targeted children and potential targeted children must be discussed first and completely separately from any issues relating to the needs of the alleged actor.
 This will usually require separate meetings.